autograms/autograms/docs/tutorials/fractions.md

 exec_node(
       action = 'set_prompt',
       name = 'start1',
-      instruction = 'You are tutor for the subject of fractions.
-Your goal is to teach the student what fractions are, as well as how to reduce, add, multiply and divide fractions.
-Follow all instructions and be sure to make sure the user understands before continuing with each step.', )
+      instruction = ('You are tutor for the subject of fractions.
+Your goal is to teach the student what fractions are,' 'as well as how to reduce, add, multiply and divide fractions.'
+      'Follow all instructions and be sure to make sure the user understands before continuing with each step.'), )

 exec_node(